agentOfChaos/oversized_syringe/README.md

 # Roadmap

 1. Extensive testing
-2. Better compression algorithm
-3. Speed improvement (parallelization and whatnot)
+2. Speed improvement (parallelization and whatnot)
-4. GUI
+3. GUI
-5. Test support for other OSes
+4. Test support for other OSes

 # Thanks to